Scipiuus/sdd/README.md

 ### Usage Example
 ```
-$ python sdd.py https://www.google.com usr/wordlists/sublist.txt -V -T5
+python sdd.py https://www.google.com usr/wordlists/sublist.txt -V -T5
 ```
 If the verbosity is activated the script will return every domain tested and the status code, else, the script will not show the tests, but a list of the sucessfull tests will be printed in the end.

 # License
-S.D.D is licensed under the GNU General Public License. take a look at the [LICENSE](LICENSE) for more information.
+S.D.D is licensed under the GNU GPL license.
+Take a look at the [LICENSE](LICENSE) for more information.

 > [!NOTE]
-> _This tool was created for training and study purposes in Python and is not intended for professional use.
-Feel free to contribute and suggest any improvement._
+> _This tool was created for educational and training purposes.
+Feel free to contribute and suggest any improvement.._